Skip to Content

 What Are the Consequences Beyond Jail Time?

-A conviction can impact more than your freedom.
-It may affect employment, housing, immigration status, and future opportunities.
-That’s why having strong legal representation is essential.
+A conviction can affect far more than your freedom.
+Employment, professional licenses, housing, immigration status, and firearm rights are all at risk.
+That’s why strong representation from the earliest stage of your case matters.

-Yes.
-Possession generally means having a controlled substance for personal use, while distribution implies intent to sell, deliver, or manufacture.
-Distribution carries significantly heavier penalties.
+Possession generally means having a controlled substance for personal use.
+Distribution implies intent to sell, deliver, or manufacture, and carries significantly heavier penalties.
+In Washington, distribution is prosecuted as a felony.

-Can Police Search My Property Without a Warrant in a Drug Case?
+Can Police Search My Property Without a Warrant?

-In most cases, law enforcement needs a valid warrant, but there are exceptions such as consent or exigent circumstances.
-If your rights were violated during a search, evidence may be excluded from the case.
+In most circumstances, law enforcement needs a valid warrant.
+Exceptions exist, such as consent or exigent circumstances, but evidence obtained in violation of your Fourth Amendment rights may be suppressed and excluded from the prosecution’s case.

 What If This Is My First Offense?